 Open Bible Data Home About News OET Key

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed as a tool for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

 [fn]

-UHBלַֽעַזָּתִ֣ים ׀ לֵאמֹ֗ר בָּ֤א שִׁמְשׁוֹן֙ הֵ֔נָּה וַיָּסֹ֛בּוּ וַיֶּאֶרְבוּ־ל֥וֹ כָל־הַלַּ֖יְלָה בְּשַׁ֣עַר הָעִ֑יר וַיִּתְחָרְשׁ֤וּ כָל־הַלַּ֨יְלָה֙ לֵאמֹ֔ר עַד־א֥וֹר הַבֹּ֖קֶר וַהֲרְגְנֻֽהוּ׃
+UHB לַֽעַזָּתִ֣ים ׀ לֵאמֹ֗ר בָּ֤א שִׁמְשׁוֹן֙ הֵ֔נָּה וַיָּסֹ֛בּוּ וַיֶּאֶרְבוּ־ל֥וֹ כָל־הַלַּ֖יְלָה בְּשַׁ֣עַר הָעִ֑יר וַיִּתְחָרְשׁ֤וּ כָל־הַלַּ֨יְלָה֙ לֵאמֹ֔ר עַד־א֥וֹר הַבֹּ֖קֶר וַהֲרְגְנֻֽהוּ׃ ‡

-(laˊazzātiym lēʼmor bāʼ shimshōn hēnnāh vayyāşobū vayyeʼerⱱū-lō kāl-hallaylāh bəshaˊar hāˊiyr vayyitḩārəshū kāl-hallaylāh lēʼmor ˊad-ʼōr haboqer vahₐrəgənuhū.)
+(laˊazzātim lēʼmor bāʼ shimshōn hēnnāh vayyāşobū vayyeʼerⱱū-lō kāl-hallaylāh bəshaˊar hāˊir vayyitḩārəshū kāl-hallaylāh lēʼmor ˊad-ʼōr haboqer vahₐrəgənuhū.)

-Key: yellow:verbs.
+Key: khaki:verbs.

 Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).

-BSB § When the Gazites heard that Samson was there, they surrounded that place and lay in wait for him all night at the city gate.
-They were quiet throughout the night, saying, “Let us wait until dawn; then we will kill him.”
+BSB When the Gazites heard that Samson was there, they surrounded [that place] and lay in wait for him all night at the city gate.
+They were quiet throughout the night, saying, “Let us wait until dawn then we will kill him.”

-OEBNo OEB JDG book available
+OEB No OEB JDG book available

-WEB The Gazites were told, “Samson is here!”
+WEBBE The Gazites were told, “Samson is here!”
 They surrounded him and laid wait for him all night in the gate of the city, and were quiet all the night, saying, “Wait until morning light; then we will kill him.”

 NET The Gazites were told, “Samson has come here!”
 So they surrounded the town and hid all night at the city gate, waiting for him to leave.
 They relaxed all night, thinking, “He will not leave until morning comes; then we will kill him!”